Lemons, Lavender, & Laundry

 • Tea Candles (or battery operated tea candles)

 If you are going to freehand your design, do so with a permanent marker, using dots to create your pattern.
 The reason you want to do your pattern at this point is because once the water freezes, there will be condensation that will make it difficult to draw on the design.
-If using a stencil, you can wait until after your water has frozen.
+You can also print a stencil/pattern in which you can wait until after your water has frozen if desired.

 Fill each can with water and place in the freezer, allowing the water to freeze completely.
-I put all my cans into a pan covered with a dish towel.
+I put all my cans into a pan covered with a dish towel to prevent spills.
 Give the cans ample time to freeze.
-I tried starting before the water had completely frozen (I’m impatient like that sometimes) and I ended up with a dented, wet can.
+I tried starting before the water had completely frozen (I’m impatient sometimes) and I ended up with a dented, wet can.
 Trust me, just wait… like 24 hours.

 Once your ice melts (which is really fast on a 90° day), pour out the water and thoroughly dry the can.
-Lightly sand the outside.
+Lightly sand the outside with sandpaper to create a rough surface for the spray paint to adhere better.
 Pick your favorite spray paint, and spray away.
-I love how spray paint can completely change the look of things.
-I have some fun, summery colors I used for this project.
-(Now if I could just find coral spray paint, I’d be set!)
+I decided to go with some fun, summery colors for this project.

 17 Comments